Love-and-Tolerance/guide-site-dev/README.md

 MacOS | `~/Library/Application Support/minecraft/resourcepacks`
 Linux | `~/.minecraft/resourcepacks`

-You can also get to it by clicking “Open Pack Folder” in Minecraft:
+You can also get to it by clicking `Open Pack Folder` in Minecraft:
 ![Open Resource Pack Folder]

 ### Extracting the .jar File: